erueat/cpplinq/README.md

 # cpplinq

-cpplinq is a tool aiming to simulate LINQ in .NET Framework.
+cpplinq is a tool aiming to simulate .NET Framework LINQ with c++.

 With cpplinq, you will be able to use SQL-like grammar to do some search in an array.